 - What do these schools lack that your reach and match schools offer?

 - Can you improve your college experience or increase the challenge, such as by getting involved in extracurricular activities or applying for an honors program?

-Think About the Effort of Applying to Colleges
+Realize the Effort of Applying to Colleges.

 As you determine how many colleges to apply to, keep in mind that most applications take time and money, so ask yourself: